enonic/app-onepager/README.md

 ## Features

 This app demos some Enonic XP features including reusable and configurable parts and layout components.
 Use the page editor to add and remove components and move them around the page with drag and drop.
-Add your own images and create content for the person list, image gallery, and scrolling banner.
+Upload your own images and add them to the gallery.
+Create content for the person list and scrolling banner.
 Configure menu sections with layouts and add text components where you like.

 ## Site configuration